 I-89 Bridges NB Off-Ramp Bridge

-Stowe Street will be periodically reduced to one lane with alternating one-way traffic under the interstate bridges next week.
+Stowe Street will be periodically reduced to one lane alternating one-way traffic under the interstate bridges next week.
 Flaggers will be present to assist in maintaining traffic flow on Stowe Street.

-Saturday work on Stowe Street is anticipated this week.
+No night and weekend work is anticipated this week.
 VTrans will keep you informed of any changes to construction activities related to the I-89 Bridges Project over the next few weeks.